lambertjamesd/n64brew20201/doc/levels.md

 # Levels

 Levels are edited in Blender v2.93.
-There are 5 major concepts you should understand
+There are 6 major concepts you should understand

 * Materials
 * World Geometry
 * World Boundary
 * Bases
 * Decor
+* Pathfinding

 ## Materials